TylerJSimpson/CS1331/1_introduction_to_java/module_2/module_2.md

 ### More on Packages

 A **package** is a logical grouping of Classes based on the functions they provide.
 Earlier we saw System, String, and others which are all in the package called java.lang. java.lang contains the fundamental functions of Java and thus you do not need to manually import them.
-Clsses that are not part of this java.lang package must be manually imported such as what we did with Scanner `import java.util.Scanner;`.
+Classes that are not part of this java.lang package must be manually imported such as what we did with Scanner `import java.util.Scanner;`.

 `import packageName.memberName;`